-God knows your inadequacies and your insecurities.
+God knows our inadequacies and our insecurities.
 He knows what caused them and who caused them.
 He saw you before you even had them.
 Yet He chose you before you were born for a purpose—to fulfill a plan in a predetermined point in time (Acts 17:26).

 Lord, thank You for making me with unique gifts and talents.
 Thank You that there is no one else just like me, but I was created to Your specifications.
-Help me to stop comparing myself to others, but to be the best me I can be.
+Help me to stop comparing myself to others, and become the best me I can be.

 Think of your group of friends or the people you work with.
 How does each one being different make it all work together?

 If you believe you are uniquely fashioned for God’s purpose and plan, leave a comment that says, “I’m fabulously fashioned by God!”

 Today’s devotion comes from Take Hold of the Faith You Long For: Let Go, Move Forward, Live Bold.
 Just as a trapeze artist who grabs hold of a second bar but refuses to let go of the first, we can get stuck in our faith when we refuse to let go of all that holds us back.
 It’s time to let go of all that holds us hostage to a “less than” life…and that includes comparing ourselves to others.
 Let’s take hold of all that Jesus has already taken hold of for us and placed in us!